123sunxiaolin/JLAuthorizationManager/README.md

 At present, the lib has supported **Objective-C** version and **Swift** version

-**JLAuthorizationManager** provides uniform method by using `JL_requestAuthorizationWithAuthorizationType:authorizedHandler:unAuthorizedHandler:` except when request access to `HealthKit` by using `JL_requestHealthAuthorizationWithShareTypes:readTypes:authorizedHandler:unAuthorizedHandler:`

-**JLAuthorizationManager** also provides singleton method by using `+ (JLAuthorizationManager *)defaultManager;`,and other methods all are instance method.You can choose any authorization type from an enum type `JLAuthorizationType`.

 ## Features
 - [x] Full coverage, currently supports access to **Photos**, **Camera**, **CellularNetwork**, **Microphone**, **Calendar**, **Reminder**, **Notification**, **Location**, **AppleMusic**, **SpeechRecognizer**, **Siri**, **Bluetooth** etc.
 - [x] Easy-to-use, unified interface and separated singe permission.Avoid submitting App Store rejected issues.